ansys/pyseascape/README.rst

 Usage
 -----

-*Note: Either a local installation or remote connection to licensed Redhawk-SC is required to use the pyseascape library. \
+*Note: Either a local installation or remote connection to licensed RedHawk-SC is required to use the pyseascape library. \
 This only offers a remotable frontend interface that can run directly in native Python on any machine.*

-Launching local Redhawk-SC in backend
+Launching local RedHawk-SC in backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: python

-    from ansys.seascape import RedhawkSC
+    from ansys.seascape import RedHawkSC
-    gp = RedhawkSC(executable=path_to_executable)
+    gp = RedHawkSC(executable=path_to_executable)

 OR

 .. code:: python

     from ansys import seascape
-    gp = seascape.RedhawkSC(executable=path_to_executable)
+    gp = seascape.RedHawkSC(executable=path_to_executable)

-Connecting to remote Redhawk-SC session
+Connecting to remote RedHawk-SC session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: python

-    from ansys.seascape import RedhawkSC
+    from ansys.seascape import RedHawkSC
-    gp = RedhawkSC(url=url_or_ip_to_redhawksc_server:port)
+    gp = RedHawkSC(url=url_or_ip_to_redhawksc_server:port)

-All Redhawk-SC global functions can be called using prefix of RedhawkSC object name.
+All RedHawk-SC global functions can be called using prefix of RedHawkSC object name.
 Object methods can be called as normal.

-Running Redhawk-SC commands
+Running RedHawk-SC commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For example:

 .. code:: python

-    # If gp = RedhawkSC(...)
+    # If gp = RedHawkSC(...)
     db = gp.open_db(db_name)  # Returns a SeascapeDB remotable object
     db.create_design_view(...)

-    # Creating Redhawk-SC objects
+    # Creating RedHawk-SC objects
     inst = gp.Instance('Inst_Name')

-    # Redhawk-SC modules must also be prefixed by gp
+    # RedHawk-SC modules must also be prefixed by gp
     # E.g. using voltage_impact module
     gp.voltage_impact.helpers.get_pgimpact_histograms(...)

-Using TotemSC
-^^^^^^^^^^^^^

-Using TotemSC is same as RedhawkSC where user needs to import TotemSC instead of RedhawkSC.

-Accessing Redhawk-SC help
+Accessing RedHawk-SC help
 -------------------------

-Redhawk-SC native help function supports command based as well as keyword based help.
+RedHawk-SC native help function supports command based as well as keyword based help.
 This help can be accessed remotely as well.

 .. code:: python

-    # If gp = RedhawkSC(...)
+    # If gp = RedHawkSC(...)

     # command based help
     gp.help(command='gp.Scatter')